 5. You have limited your luggage to only one suitcase each, which we so admire by the way!
 Tell us a bit about what's inside this capsule closet.

 I try to stick to neutrals and basics, and even with just one suitcase still seem to have items that I ignore for the most part.
-I've never been the type of person who went for lots of bright colors or patterns, and neutrals allow us to easily mix and match, dressing things up or down depending on where we are and what we're doing.
+I've never been the type of person who went for lots of bright colours or patterns, and neutrals allow us to easily mix and match, dressing things up or down depending on where we are and what we're doing.
 It's also so important to me that what we wear is very, very comfortable.
 If you only have a few things with you, they need to be spot on.
 If something's a bit too tight or itchy or too loose and you don't have an alternate in that clothing category (let's say, a cardigan) you will grow to resent it pretty quickly.
 In hot weather places, like when we were in Bali last month, I lived in loose summer-y dresses and jumpsuits.
 In Europe in the fall it was jeans and a sweater most days, but the ones I had then weren't anywhere near as comfy as my Outlands.
 We both wish we had a pair back then!

 6. Anna, you've been travelling with the Harriet jean and Porter you've been sporting the Vanguard, what drew you to these styles?